njmehra09/nsscan/README.md

 ---

-📜 License
+# 📜 License

 This project currently does not specify a license.

-If you want others to legally reuse, modify, or distribute the project, add an appropriate open-source license to the repository.
+If you want others to legally reuse, modify, or distribute the project, add an appropriate open-source license.

 ---

-⭐ Support
+## ⭐ Support

 If you find NSSCAN useful, consider giving the repository a ⭐ on GitHub.

-NSSCAN — Fast • Simple • Accurate
+**NSSCAN — Fast • Simple • Accurate**